Title: The Long Hard Path

 Beta: Angel N Darkness

 Author’s Note: This is my first foray into HP fully.
 My knowledge is mostly fanfic and the movies.
 This is definitely canon-divergent in 4th yr during the tournament.
 I tend to do what I want in any fandom regardless of reality or canon, HP is no different.
 Yes, the Paddington referenced is Tony DiNozzo, but it’s such a small bit that I’m not listing him as a character.
 This was written for my Enemies to Lovers square on my Trope Bingo card at Just Write on Discord.
+(Edited 12-19-2020 for grammar and wording and such)

 Summary: During Fourth Year, Draco made a decision that changed his whole life.
 He had to pick between following the herd or pointing out the obvious.
 There is no way Potter could trick the goblet.
 This led him down the road to self discovery and finding forever in his one time arch-nemesis.